-There are many different types of e-books out there: freely available electronic copies of books that are out of copyright; e-books through sources such as Google Books in which only selected parts of the books can be viewed; e-books that you purchase yourself and download from Amazon or other sources; and, finally, the ebook collections that the library provides.
+There are many different types of e-books: freely available electronic copies of books that are out of copyright; e-books through sources such as Google Books in which only selected parts of the books can be viewed; e-books that you purchase yourself and download from Amazon or other sources; and, finally, the e-book collections that the library provides.

 About Library E-books

 All library e-books are full-text.
 All of them can be read online through a regular Web browser.
-Some library ebooks can be downloaded for offline reading to mobile devices, such as iPads, Android devices, and Kindle Fires, as well as a computer.
-Here's how to download ebooks.
+Some library e-books can also be downloaded for offline reading to mobile devices, such as iPads, Android devices, and Kindle Fires, as well as a computer.
+Here are directions how to download ebooks.